Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Computational Experiments

-Figure~\ref{fig:CA_plots} includes 42 plots that show the performance of each method with a circle on the two-dimensional \emph{time-quantum cost} plane.
-As for the results of this study, we select a solution with the smallest $m$ value that brings the lowest quantum costs regardless of the proven optimality.
-Thus, circles with black borders indicate the current paper, and blue circles indicate that the solution was proven to be optimal in the selected $m$ in terms of quantum cost, which is only optimized directly by \cite{JungChoi2021-MultiCommodityNetwork} and this paper.
+Figure~\ref{fig:CA_plots-1} and \ref{fig:CA_plots-2} includes 42 plots that show the performance of each method with a circle on the two-dimensional \emph{time-quantum cost} plane.
+To generate these plots, this paper selects a solution with the lowest quantum costs regardless of whether optimality is proven.
+The labels in the plot correspond to each study as presented in the \emph{Label} column of Table~\ref{tab:comparing_papers}.
+The gray circles correspond to the solutions that have not been proven to be optimal, while the blue circles indicate that the solution was proven to be optimal in the selected $m$ in terms of quantum cost, which is only optimized directly by \cite{JungChoi2021-MultiCommodityNetwork}, \cite{jung2025new}, and this paper.
 While the current paper only considers circuits for a given number of qubits, \cite{krishna2014efficient} and \cite{lin2014rmdds} introduce additional qubits to obtain a feasible design.
-The number of qubits used is indicated by the relative size of the circle in Figure~\ref{fig:CA_plots}.
+The number of qubits used is indicated by the relative size of the circle in Figure~\ref{fig:CA_plots-1} and \ref{fig:CA_plots-2}.
 A circuit is considered better if it has a lower quantum cost, and methods are preferred when they have a shorter solution time and introduce fewer ancilla qubits.
-That is, small circles in the lower-left are preferred.
+That is, small circles on the lower left are preferred.